aragos/tichu-tournament/docs/api.md

           }]
     }

+* `name`: String.
+A user-specified and user-readable name suitable for display in a tournament list.
+* `players`: List of objects.
+More information about the players.
+There should be at most two players.
+    * `name`: String.
+User-readable name for the player.
+Optional.
+    * `email`: String.
+Email for the player that can be used to identify user posting hand results.
+Optional.
 * `movement`: List of objects.
 The generated movement that records all hands that this team plays along with associated opponents and position to be played from.
     * `round`: Integer.
 The round number during which this hand is to be played.